isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

     }

-The command's operation is governed by ``extended-info-checks`` parameter under the sanity-checks element.
+The operation of extended info command is governed by ``extended-info-checks`` parameter under the sanity-checks element.
 Please see :ref:`sanity-checks4` or :ref:`sanity-checks6`.

 For large numbers of leases this command may take some time to complete.

 .. note::

-   Existing leases must have been created by Kea with ``store-extended-info`` enabled in order for the new data to be extracted and stored.
+   Existing leases must have been created by Kea with ``store-extended-info`` enabled in order for the new data from extended info to be extracted and stored.